proactive-cohort-study/student-projects/README.md

 # Student Projects

-This folder contains scripts related to student projects that are unpublished.
+This folder contains scripts from _unpublished_ student projects that (re)used data from the PROactive Cohort Study.

 The projects are listed below: